USCiLab/cereal/_includes/main.markdown

 CEREAL - A C++11 library for serialization
 ==========================================

-cereal is a header-only C++11 serialization library inspired by [boost](http://www.boost.org/doc/libs/1_53_0/libs/serialization/doc/index.html).  cereal takes arbitrary data types and reversibly turns them into different representations, such as compact binary encodings, XML, or JSON.  cereal was designed to be fast, light-weight, and easy to extend - it has no external dependencies and can be easily bundled with other code or used standalone.
+cereal is a header-only C++11 serialization library.  cereal takes arbitrary data types and reversibly turns them into different representations, such as compact binary encodings, XML, or JSON.  cereal was designed to be fast, light-weight, and easy to extend - it has no external dependencies and can be easily bundled with other code or used standalone.

 ---